 “After four editions, the Beamline for Schools competition has well established itself as an important outreach and education activity of CERN.
 This competition has the power to inspire thousands of young and curious minds to think about the role of science and technology in our society.
 Many of the proposals that we have received this year would have merited an invitation to CERN.”, said Markus Joos, Beamline for School project leader.

 Beamline for Schools is an education and outreach project supported by the CERN & Society Foundation, funded by individuals, foundations and companies.

-The project was funded in 2016 in part by the Alcoa Foundation; additional contributions were received by the Motorola Solutions Foundation, the Fund Ernest Solvay managed by the King Baudouin Foundation, and National Instruments.
-CERN would like to thank all the supporters for their generous contributions that made the 2016 competition possible.
+The project was funded in 2017 in part by the Arconic Foundation; additional contributions were received by the Motorola Solutions Foundation, as well as from National Instruments.
+CERN would like to thank all the supporters for their generous contributions that have made the 2017 competition possible.

-1 CERN, the European Organization for Nuclear Research, is the world’s leading laboratory for particle physics.
-Its headquarters are in Geneva.
-Its Member States are: Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Israel, Italy, Netherlands, Norway, Poland, Portugal, Slovakia, Spain, Sweden, Switzerland and United Kingdom.
-Romania is a Candidate for Accession.
+- CERN, the European Organization for Nuclear Research, is one of the world’s leading laboratories for particle physics.
+The Organization is located on the French-Swiss border, with its headquarters in Geneva.
+Its Member States are: Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Israel, Italy, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Spain, Sweden, Switzerland and United Kingdom.
 Cyprus and Serbia are Associate Member States in the pre-stage to Membership.
-Pakistan and Turkey are Associate Member States.
-European Union, India, Japan, JINR, Russian Federation, UNESCO and United States of America have Observer status.
+India, Pakistan, Turkey and Ukraine are Associate Member States.
+The European Union, Japan, JINR, the Russian Federation, UNESCO and the United States of America currently have Observer status.